 - a lower risk of endometrial cancer

 - protection against head and neck cancer

 - protection against the recurrence of breast cancer

-Data for 34,670 women in Sweden without a history of cardiovascular disease indicated that women who drank more than one cup of coffee per day had a 22 to 25-percent lower risk of stroke compared with women who drank less.
+Data for 34,670 women in Sweden without a history of cardiovascular disease indicated that women who drank more than one cup of coffee per day had a

 Low or no coffee drinking appeared to be linked to an increased risk of stroke.